Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Discussion

 \subsection{Other high-z N/O-enhanced galaxies}

-Not only GN-z11, but several N/O-enhanced galaxies have been found.
+As well as GN-z11, several other N/O-enhanced galaxies have been found \citep{2025arXiv251120484M}.
 We also compared their abundance patterns to our SMS models.
 For observational data, we used N/O-enhanced galaxies summarized in \citet{Ji2025}, but for $z\gtrsim 6$, which is $\lesssim1$\,Gyr, and therefore we expect less AGB pollution.
 We also included MoM-z14 \citep{Naidu2025}.
-The results are shown in Fig.~\ref{fig:303_mixed_several_highN}.
+The results are shown in Fig.~\ref{fig:chemical_abundance_298_305}.
 The N/O is mostly higher than the solar abundance, and three of ten have N/O as high as that of GN-z11.
-The C/O of these galaxies is lower than the solar abundance and mostly lower than that of GN-z11.
+The C/O of these galaxies is lower than the solar abundance and, in most cases, lower than that of GN-z11.
 Their O/H is also subsolar and comparable to or lower than that of GN-z11.
 There is no clear redshift dependence.

-For their C/O values even lower than that of GN-z11, our $10^4\Msun$ SMS model that produces lower C/O or massive SMS models ($5\times 10^4$ and $10^5\Msun$) with low C/O of galactic gas ($z=10.77$) is preferable (see the left panels of Fig.~\ref{fig:303_mixed_several_highN}).
-For their O/H values lower than that of GN-z11, our $5\times 10^4$ and $10^5\Msun$ SMS models are preferable (see the right panels of Fig.~\ref{fig:303_mixed_several_highN}).
+For their C/O values even lower than that of GN-z11, our $10^4\Msun$ SMS model that produces lower C/O or massive SMS models ($5\times 10^4$ and $10^5\Msun$) with low C/O of galactic gas ($z=10.77$) is preferable (see the left panels of Fig.~\ref{fig:chemical_abundance_298_305}).
+For their O/H values lower than that of GN-z11, our $5\times 10^4$ and $10^5\Msun$ SMS models are preferable (see the right panels of Fig.~\ref{fig:chemical_abundance_298_305}).
 However, a lower O/H can be realized with a slightly lower O/H of the gas without SMS.
 The O/H ratio here is determined by the gas accreting from the outside of this galaxy, and the O/H ratio reflects the pollution history from Pop-III and II stars and their ejecta.
 Therefore, the O/H ratio we adopted here ($12+\log\mathrm{(O/H)}=7.82$) may also differ if the galaxy has a slightly different formation history.
 In addition, the abundance pattern of the SMS ejecta does not sequentially change with the SMS mass in our models.
-Therefore, other SMS mass models may also cover the abundance patterns of the N/O-enhanced galaxies.
+Thus, other SMS mass models may also explain the abundance patterns of the N/O-enhanced galaxies.